Fall 2022

 3rd – 5th Grade Skills Academy – $190

-Dates: 8 week session from September 15th to November 3rd, 2022
+Dates: 8 week session from April 13th to June 1st, 2023

 Time: Thursdays 4:00-5:15pm

-Location: Estabrook Field
+Location: Harrington Field

 Capacity: 25 boys, 25 girls

-Registration deadline: Sep.
-13th
+Registration deadline: April 11th

 Late fee applies after deadline and placement not guaranteed

-The LUSC Skills Academy (LSA) is a signed up based program (per season: fall, winter, spring) for our 3rd – 5th graders.
+The LUSC Skills Academy (LSA) is a sign-up based program (per season: fall, winter, spring) for our 3rd – 5th graders.
 Although all players will train on the same field, players will be segmented by LUSC staff into training groups, based on ability.
 Curriculum will be tailored to the different levels.
 Players will be closely monitored by the staff and may be moved up or down during the course of the season, based on performance.
 Skills Academy boys and girls will train separately.

 The LSA is a training program where U9-11 players receive an extra training session per week throughout the year to create a 3 practice/1 game ratio that is consistent with youth academies around the world in limiting the amount of competitive games kids should be playing in at this age.
 The LUSC Skills Academy will be 100% professionally coached.

-2022 Fall Skills Academy Staff:
+2023 Spring Skills Academy Staff:

 Brendan Donahue, LUSC Director of Coaching, Girls 2012 LPDA Coach, Girls 2009 LPDA Coach, Former Region 1 Olympic Development Staff, Former DI-III Collegiate Coach (1995-2005), USSF A license, NSCAA Premier Diploma, US Youth Soccer National Youth, Coerver Youth Diploma